Do you know of a development threatening the Farmland Preservation Area? Contact us!

 Because this project is located within the Farmland Preservation Area (FPA), Horse Farms Forever has recently spent hundreds of hours researching the proposed Sunny Oaks Zoning Request.
 We consulted with our land use attorney, key stakeholders and land use planners to better understand the complex legal issues and the scope of the previous development agreements and determine if there was a role for the organization.
 This is a summary of what we found.

 Every five years, the Marion County Commission adopts a five-year Strategic Plan to help guide growth and development.
 The draft Marion County Administrative Strategic Plan 2022 – 2026: Empowering Marion for Success, was presented to the Board of County Commissioners (BOCC) at a workshop held on July 7, 2021.
 The purpose of the workshop was to present the draft plan to the County Commission and receive their input on staff’s recommendations.

 Future Growth is Here: Map of 36,000 Permitted Residential Units Presented at Budget Planning Workshop

 The Marion County Commission held a Strategic Planning workshop on February 2 to kick-off the annual budgeting process.
 County staff presented updates on the Financial Projection, Animal Services and Fleet Facilities plan, Health Self-Insurance plan, and a Classification and Compensation Study.

 In addition, a map and a list of the residential development projects approved within the last five years in the County and in the City of Ocala, was presented by Tracy Straub, Assistant County Administrator of Public Works and Growth Services.

-We work hard to keep you informed, and to represent our members' interests in preserving our horse farms, farmland and the unique character and culture of Marion County.
-Join the herd.
-Every voice matters.
+We work hard to keep you informed, and to represent our members' interests in preserving our horse farms, farmland and the unique character and culture of Marion County's 193,000 acre Farmland Preservation Area.